 So can’t I store personal information?
 In principle, yes.
 The only question is whether such data exists at all.
 The storage of, for example, ip addresses without the consent of the users in the context of a visitor counter or analysis tools is very controversial, because most data protectors consider IP addresses as personal data, which theoretically means that storage and processing is only possible with the prior and express consent of the user.
 As a normal visitor, there will be hardly any explicit consent.
 Legally safer are the pure storage of hashes, which do not allow conclusions about an IP address, but can distinguish equal visitors.
 In theory, however, these can also be regarded as personal data.

 The setting of cookies within the framework of analysis tools is almost certainly not permitted without the consent of the users.
-This report.
+This for this purpose this report.
 However, this also applies to alternative ways of detecting devices or other computers.

-In the position paper of the Data Protection Commission last year, this became quite clear:
+In last year’s Data Protection Commission position paper, this became quite clear:

 In any case, prior consent is required for the use of tracking mechanisms that make the behaviour of data subjects on the Internet comprehensible and when creating user profiles.
 This means that informed consent in accordance with the GDPR, in the form of a declaration or other clearly confirming act must be obtained before the data processing, i.e. e.g. before cookies are placed or stored on the user’s terminal device. information is collected.

 In doing so, it clarifies the european legal situation

 This view is in line with the European legal understanding of Article 5(3) of the ePrivacy Directive.
 In the majority of EU member states, the ePrivacy Directive has been fully transposed into national law or the supervisory authorities already require an “opt-in” in accordance with Article 5 (3) of the Directive.